mvolkmann/blog/src/next-js.md

 Choosing the topmost `layout.tsx` makes the context data available throughout the app.

-The following code from a `layout.tsx` demonstrates configuring a custom provider:
+The following code from the top-level `layout.tsx` demonstrates configuring a custom provider:

 ```js
 import './globals.css';